edHelper.com

 Emus & Cassowaries

-1 In Australia, there are two birds - emus and cassowaries - competing for the title of the world's second largest bird.
-Indeed, with similar heights (around 6 feet) and weights (about 130 pounds), emus and cassowaries are both strong contenders to stand behind ostriches and be the second largest bird on Earth.
-Just like ostriches, whose wings are deemed too small to carry their heavy weights to the sky, emus and cassowaries are also flightless.
-Nevertheless, emus and cassowaries don't mind this drawback, because they swim well, run fast (more than 30 miles per hour), and jump high (5 feet)!
+1 In Australia, there are two birds that could compete for the title of the world's second-largest bird.
+Both birds stand around 6 feet tall.
+Both weigh about 130 pounds.
+Both birds - emus and cassowaries - are strong contenders to stand behind ostriches and be named the second largest bird on Earth.
+Just like ostriches, emus and cassowaries are also flightless.
+Their wings are too small to carry their heavy weights into the sky.
+But emus and cassowaries swim well, run fast (more than 30 miles per hour), and jump high (5 feet)!

-2 Despite many similarities, there are several subtle differences between emus and cassowaries.
-First and foremost is cassowaries' gray helmets (called "casques").
-We cannot be sure what cassowaries use their casques for.
+2 Despite many similarities, there are several faint differences between emus and cassowaries.
+First is the cassowaries' gray helmets (called "casques").
+These horn-like but soft and spongy crests are wedge-shaped and grow to be about 7 inches long.
+We cannot be sure what their casques are for.
 Some scientists think that casques protect cassowaries' heads from getting scratched and bumped when they run through dense tropical forests.
-Others disagree and point out that if this theory were true, then cassowaries would have casques since birth, not just when they are close to the adulthood.
-Scientists that oppose the "protective gear" view believe that cassowaries use their casques to indicate their age, to exercise dominance, or to intimidate their enemies.
+Others disagree.
+They point out that if this were true, then cassowaries would hatch with casques on their heads.
+Instead, the birds grow them when they are close to the adulthood.
+Some scientists believe that cassowaries use their casques to communicate with other birds.
+Casques may also indicate that the birds are adults.
+They may also be used as weapons against their enemies.

 3 Wattles mark the second major difference between emus and cassowaries.
-Emus have no wattles, but two out of three cassowary species do.
-Since the cassowary species that resides in Australia has two wattles dangling at its throat, you can easily tell if the bird that you encounter in Australia is an emu or a cassowary.
-While the southern cassowary (or the double-wattled cassowary) lives in both Australia and New Guinea, the northern cassowary (or the single-wattled cassowary) and the dwarf cassowary live exclusively in New Guinea.
+Emus have no wattles.
+Two out of three cassowary species do.
+The cassowary that lives in Australia has two wattles dangling from its throat.
+This makes it easy to tell if the bird that you see in Australia is an emu or a cassowary.
+The southern cassowary (or the double-wattled cassowary) lives in both Australia and New Guinea.
+The northern cassowary (or the single-wattled cassowary) and the dwarf cassowary live only in New Guinea.

 For the complete story with questions: click here for printable